zongmianli/Estimating-3D-Motion-Forces/README.md

   year={2019}
 }

 @article{li2022estimating,
-  title={Estimating 3D motion and forces of human--Object interactions from internet videos}, author={Li, Zongmian and Sedlar, Jiri and Carpentier, Justin and Laptev, Ivan and Mansard, Nicolas and Sivic, Josef}, journal={International Journal of Computer Vision}, volume={130}, number={2},
+  title={Estimating 3D Motion and Forces of Human-Object Interactions from Internet Videos}, author={Zongmian Li and Jiri Sedlar and Justin Carpentier and Ivan Laptev and Nicolas Mansard and Josef Sivic}, journal={International Journal of Computer Vision}, volume={130}, number={2},